BeepLoveKarki/server-side-web-authentication/README.md

- Client side web authentication with data encryption decryption using redux framework.
+Server side web authentication with data encryption decryption using express framework.
 JWT (JSON Web Token) authentication with AES (Advanced Encyption Scheme) use.
 A config.js file is required with secret and dsecret keys export, can be any random strings.